junior-devleague/jr-devleague-unity-projects/exercises/C Sharp Programming/Arrays.md

 # Arrays and Loops

-This guide is going to give you an understanding of Arrays and For-Loops.
+This guide is going to give you an understanding of Arrays before for-loops.
 Arrays and Loops work interchangeably so it is a good idea to know what Arrays are first before going into Loops.

 ## What are Arrays?